Tochi Raina

 Tochi Raina (born 2 September 1971) is an Indian singer, composer and philosopher, best known as a playback singer in Hindi films.
-His most notable works include the songs Kabira for the movie "Yeh Jawaani Hai Deewani", "Iktara" from "Wake Up Sid", Ishq Waale Chor Hain for the Hindi movie Kya yahi sach hai with Vishal Khurana, Saibo for the Hindi movie Shor in the City a duet with Shreya Ghosal, Maldar Ki Jeb for the movie Bhindi Baazaar Inc. and Aali Re for the movie No One Killed Jessica.
-He recorded a music album 'Tochinaamah' consisting 3 songs – Saaiyaan, Jamoora and Akela.
+His most notable works include the songs "Kabira" from the film Yeh Jawaani Hai Deewani, "Iktara" from Wake Up Sid, "Ishq Waale Chor Hain" for the film Kya Yahi Sach Hai with Vishal Khurana, "Saibo", a duet with Shreya Ghoshal, for the film Shor in the City, "Maldar Ki Jeb" for the film Bhindi Bazaar and "Aali Re" for the film No One Killed Jessica.
+He recorded an EP, Tochinaamah, consisting of 3 songs, "Saaiyaan", "Jamoora" and "Akela".

 Early life

 He was born in a Kashmiri Sikh family to Sahib and Surjit Kumar Raina in Darbhanga, Bihar and went to school in Nepal where his father, a government employee, was posted.

 He hails from a family with music background.
 His father played the harmonium, his grandmother was a Sitar player, his uncle, Ratan Singh, a renowned Violin player and his grandfather, Akaali Kaur Singh, a saint.
-He later moved to Delhi where he started learning music under Pandit Vinod Kumar – a disciple of Indian classical singer Ustad Bade Ghulam Ali Khan.
+He later moved to Delhi where he started learning music under Pandit Vinod Kumar, a disciple of Indian classical singer Ustad Bade Ghulam Ali Khan.
 He also learnt music from Ustad Bhure Khan, Ustad Nusrat Fateh Ali Khan, Ustad Altaf Hussain Sarang, Pt.
 Mani Prasad and Pt.
 Sitaram.
-According to him his Gurus not only taught him music, but also to visualize his breath.
+According to him, his Gurus not only taught him music, but also to visualize his breath.
 Slowly, he started visualizing words and he turned to spirituality and Sufi music.

-He also sang the Song "Rabba" in Coke Studio @MTV Season 3 which is composed by Amit Trivedi, and the song 'Bannado' in coke Studio @MTV Season 4 which is composed and arranged by Sachin-Jigar and the lyrics ae written by Priya Sariya.